perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ```

 Note that the `nameID` value does not match the `userid`, although they are similar.
 The extension will only accept values that match **exactly**.
 In this example, it would seem that the `userid` is an email address (the `Email` field of the Perforce user spec), while the SAML Name ID is a username.
 There are two choices for resolving this mismatch: 1) change the SAML IdP configuration to return an email address for the Name ID, 2) change the `user-identifier` *instance* configuration of the extension to `user` and hope that the Perforce user name matches the SAML Name ID.

+### Login via IdP successful, but server login fails (2)

+Another reason that authentication will the identity provider will succeed but authentication with the server fails is that the user is configured to use LDAP for authentication.
+This can happen if the user is named in the `sso-users` or `sso-groups` extension setting _and_ their `AuthMethod` is set to `ldap`.
+As discussed in the [LDAP guide](./LDAP.md) this cannot work, either the user must authenticate with LDAP or web-based SSO, but not both.

 ### Login successful only after multiple attempts